Zero Waste Bathroom essentials and tips on how to create less trash in your daily routine.

 In addition to waste-free toothbrushes, we highly recommend switching to bamboo fiber dental floss.

 Tea tree oil and organic peppermint oil work together to keep your gums clean and healthy.

-The floss itself comes in a reusable glass container and a recyclable metal lid.
+The bamboo floss itself comes in a reusable glass container and a recyclable metal lid.
 The floss biodegrades within three months.

 For the record, silk floss is also a valid alternative, but not completely vegan.

 When it comes to zero waste toothpaste, the choices are almost overwhelming.
 There are charcoal toothpastes.
 Tablet toothpastes.
 Powder.